E-Resource Center: John Jay College of Criminal Justice: City University of NY

 Helping students take effective notes:

-Answer: Taking notes is a very difficult task for NNES students because it involves multiple skills.
-Students must first comprehend what is being discussed; they must then be able to distinguish main points from less significant details; lastly they need to struggle to write down what they think is important while listening to the rest of the lecture.
+Answer: Taking notes is a very difficult task for some NNES students because it involves multiple skills.
+Students must be able to comprehend what is being discussed, distinguish main points from less significant details, and write down what they think is important while listening to the rest of the lecture.
 To help these students with their note-taking skills:

 • Provide an outline of the main points you will discuss in class.
-In this way students can follow your lecture easier and organize their notes around these main points.
+In this way students can follow your lecture more easily and organize their notes around these main points.

 • Speak clearly and avoid heavy use of idiomatic expressions or slang, such as "read between the lines," "the eleventh hour," and "in a nutshell."
 NNES students might not be familiar with idioms, which they tend to translate literally.
 If you use any of these phrases, make sure you explain what they mean.